kassick/dotdot/README.md

 Sometimes the destination of your files is somewhat deep under your home (e.g.
 `.local/share/fonts`) and you don't want to list every one of the fonts in the spec file.
-In this case, you can use the `symlink_recursive` rule
+In this case, you can use the `link_recursively` rule

 1. Store your fonts under `dots/fonts/local/share/fonts`
 2. Tell dotdot to symlink every file under local to it's corresponding path